 Figure 16 - Question 21 - On a scale from 1 to 4, how important is the Cloud Computing benefit: Facilitate analysis of cross-domain information through harmonization and standardization.

-The respondents seem to be divided between low and high importance.
-Although more respondents are on the higher-end.
+The respondents seem to be divided between low and high importance, although more respondents are on the higher-end.

 Question 22 - On a scale from 1 to 4, how important is the Cloud Computing benefit: Cost saving